 Unscheduled loss of Alimony

 Maximum Grant Award:

-Disaster Relief: The maximum grant award for Catastrophic Disaster Relief is up to $1,500 USD for evacuation support and $3,500 for long-term recovery relief.
+Disaster Relief: The maximum grant award for Catastrophic Disaster Relief is up to $1,500 USD for evacuation support and up to $3,000 for long-term recovery relief.

 How to Apply

 Step 1 Click the apply button - Create an online account or log in (if you have already created an account) to access the application page, complete the application with the requested information.

 Step 2 Submit your application - Complete the requested information and upload the required supporting document and submit for review.

 Step 3 Breathe easier - A grant specialist will review your application and contact you if more information is required.

 What Happens Next?

 Once your application is received you will receive a notification confirming your application has been submitted.
 If additional information is necessary to move forward you will receive an email outlining what documentation our team needs.
 Upon receipt of all supporting documentation a grant specialist will review and make a decision regarding your request.
 If approved, a grant distribution will be made based on your payment preference selected in the application.
 Check back daily to see the progress of your application as it moves through the review process.